This post may contain affiliate links. See our affiliate disclaimer here.

 After a long drive day, I can walk inside the winery, buy a bottle of a sweet red (because I like when my wine tastes like Kool-Aid), and relax with Alyssa while we enjoy a peaceful evening in a gorgeous location.

 We found this winery as part of our Harvest Hosts membership.
 A club where you pay an annual fee to stay for free at wineries, museums, breweries, and farms.

 I enjoyed this camping experience for a few reasons:

 - Our drive to the winery was absolutely gorgeous.
 We cruised through the Gettysburg Battlefields, through rolling hills, and along country roads while making our way to the Hauser Winery.
 While some RV parks are in remote areas, more often than not they are within earshot of at least one train who likes to blast his horn throughout the night.
 At the winery, it was quiet and peaceful all night.

 - I love meeting the locals.
 Melissa, our point of contact at the winery through Harvest Hosts, was super nice and happy to have us on site.
 I walked into the tasting room after we arrived and was greeted with a nice smile, a complimentary tasting, and then I bought a bottle of wine.
 When you spend most of your time on the road, connecting with great people on the road is always welcome.

 - It was free.
-Sure, there is a $44/year membership fee for Harvest Hosts (you can get 10% off your membership if you use our link!).
+Sure, there is a $79/year membership fee for Harvest Hosts (you can get up to 15% off your membership if you use our link!).
 But several of the campgrounds where we are currently staying in the Gettysburg, PA area are $60 or more per night.
-This means that our membership literally paid for itself during our first winery stay, even with paying for a bottle of wine.
+This means that our membership pays for itself in only two nights.

 We absolutely plan to continue to camp on wineries, farms, and vineyards this year.